shyamaprasadk/React-Native-QR-Code-Scanner/README.md

-# React-Native-QR-Code-Scanner
+# React-Native-QR-Code-Scanner Using React-Native-Vision-Camera

-Clone Project
+# 👉 clone Project
-yarn
+# 👉 use yarn to install packages
-yarn start
+# 👉 yarn start
-yarn android